space-ros/demos/cadre_demo/README.md

 Follow these passages to build the docker image and start a docker container.

-1. Clone this repository, change the directory to demos\CADRE_demo
+1. Clone this repository, Go inside the directory to demos\CADRE_demo

 2. Run the build script
 ``````